Last week, I talked about why you shouldn’t self-publish a young children’s book. I gave 5 reality-check tips. You can check that article out here:

 If you want a bigger pond to fish from, you might do some research and hire someone on Upwork or Fiverr to design and format your book for uploading.

 But be careful here.
-There are so many scams with self-publishing services.
-Look for people you’re familiar, or have been recommended, or you’re comfortable with.
+There are so many scams in the self-publishing industry.
+Look for people you’re familiar with, or have been recommended, or you’re comfortable with.

-If you have experience self-publishing a children’s book, it’d be great if you’d share some tidbits of advice or services you found helpful.
+If you have experience self-publishing a children’s book, it’d be great if you would share some tidbits of advice or services you found helpful.

 References: